Strategic Human Capital Insights

 This information gathering focuses entirely on:

-• How the client sees their business today?
+• How does the client see their business today?

-• How the client sees their business in the future?
+• How does the client see their business in the future?

-By understanding this information at the most detailed level, in the client’s words, salesperson and client achieve mindshare.
-The salesperson is fully able to understand how to bring value, solve problems and help clients meet and anticipate business challenges.
+In the client’s words, the salesperson and client achieve mindshare by understanding this information at the most detailed level.
+The salesperson can fully understand how to bring value, solve problems, and help clients meet and anticipate business challenges.

 Challenge #2 - Client Information from the Client’s Perspective - The Art of 'Tangibilizing'

 However, the information they give you can typically be very ambiguous.
-The client knows and understands their business, but is not necessarily skilled in explaining the relevant information in a linear or clear way.
+The client knows and understands their business but is not necessarily skilled in explaining the relevant information in a linear or clear way.
 (Appreciate, it is very linear and clear to them – since this is their operating world.)
 So this makes understanding the details of different businesses a challenge.
-As a sales professional, you may be hearing a lot of confusing and conflicting statements together with company code or jargon to straightforward questions.
+As a sales professional, you may hear a lot of confusing and conflicting statements, company code, jargon, and straightforward questions.
 The challenge for the sales professional in relationship selling is to use every skill to clarify this ambiguous information into the most tangible information possible.
 We call this the process of ‘tangibilizing’©, when you can completely describe the client situation in concrete, defined, specific terms.
 This level of detail should ultimately be recorded in both a CRM system and in a Client Business Plan.

 This is ‘Mission Critical.’
 Any wrong or assumed information at this level will create ‘follows errors’ during the following stages.
 Misunderstanding the client’s problems, issues and operating ‘hooks’, will make it difficult to position your product with competitive impact.
-There is no room to tolerate ambiguity, code or assumptions in relationship selling.
+There is no room to tolerate ambiguity, code, or assumptions when selling relationships.
 The goal is to establish complete, tangible and specific knowledge of the client – to achieve ‘mindshare’.
 This is the role of sales, not the responsibility of the client.

 Does your sales team have a defined sales strategy and sales methodology?
 I invite you to learn more about our Sales & Business Development program as part of the Phoenix Strategic Performance Institute.
 This program helps you to strategically align your sales process to accelerate the relationship sales process, creating corporate growth and building strategic value.